 Solanum muricatum 'Pepino Gold'

-Solanum muricatum 'Pepino Gold' is a variety of plant from the nightshade family, known as sweet pepino, melon, or pepino melon.
-This plant originates from South America, especially the mountainous regions of Peru and Chile.
+Solanum muricatum 'Pepino Gold' is a variety of plant from the Solanaceae family, known as sweet pepino, melon, or pepino melon.
+This plant is native to South America, especially the mountainous regions of Peru and Chile.

 The Pepino Gold fruits have an oval or spherical shape and vary in size, reaching up to 10-12 centimeters in diameter.
 The fruit's skin is smooth, golden yellow with dark purple stripes or spots.
-The flesh of the fruit is sweet, juicy, with a taste reminiscent of cantaloupe and pear.
-This fruit has a creamy texture and contains small seeds, similar to those in tomatoes, which are edible.
+The pulp is sweet, juicy, with a taste reminiscent of cantaloupe and pear.
+This fruit has a creamy texture and contains small seeds similar to those in tomatoes, which are edible.

-Pepino Gold is grown in well-drained soils rich in organic matter, in moderate to full sun exposure.
-The plant needs a steady temperature of at least 13 degrees Celsius to develop properly.
+Pepino Gold is grown in well-drained soils rich in organic matter, with moderate to full sun exposure.
+The plant requires a constant temperature of at least 13 degrees Celsius to develop properly.
 Fruits can be harvested when the skin turns golden yellow and begins to soften when pressed.

-Sweet pepino is generally eaten raw but can also be used in various culinary dishes, such as fruit salads, smoothies, desserts, and even savory dishes.
+Sweet pepino is generally eaten raw but can also be used in various culinary dishes such as fruit salads, smoothies, desserts, and even savory recipes.
 The fruits are rich in vitamins (especially vitamin C) and minerals, with a low calorie content.

 Pot diameter: 10.5 cm.
 Height including pot: approx. 15-30 cm (varies depending on the season).